FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

 Filtering is the process of selecting specific items from an array to create a new array.
 In Node-RED, filtering is achieved using mapping and condition-based routing.
 Now we are familiar with mapping and have done it above so we need to use only one more extra node which is the switch node for condition-based routing.

-1. Drag a switch node and place it after the change node and before the join node.
+1. Drag a switch node and place it after the Change node and before the Join node.
-2. Set the condition to check whether `msg.payload.timestamp` includes '2024-06-17'. it checks this for all the messages and only sends the message further which matches the condition.
+2. Set the condition to check whether `msg.payload.timestamp` includes '2024-06-17'.
+This condition ensures that only messages containing the specified date in their timestamp are sent further.

 !["Screenshot switch node filtering data bases on timestamp"](./images/filtering-mapping-sorting-reducing-data-with-node-red-switch-node.png "Screenshot switch node filtering data bases on timestamp"){data-zoomable}